oxipay/posdocs/docs/index.md

 # About Oxipay

-Oxipay is an interest-free consumer-finance service that integrates with a number of leading eCommerce solutions and POS systems.
+<a href="https://oxipay.com.au/">Oxipay</a> is an interest-free consumer-finance service that integrates with a number of leading eCommerce solutions and POS systems.

 # About posdocs

 This site provides information on how to integrate a POS system with Oxipay.
+Among other things, you will find information about the following:

+* **High-level process flows**
+* **API references** - details about the Oxipay APIs used for POS transactions and device setup
+* **Communication and messaging protocols**
-In this guide, you will find instructions about the information you need to provide to Oxipay, as well as the formatting we expect this information to be in.
-You will also find information on how to go about signing your request in order to protect against malicious attacks as well as session hijacking.
+* **Security** - information about how to sign your requests in order to protect against malicious attacks

-API Reference section will provide details on the Oxipay APIs used for POS transactions and device setup.
+* **Testing** - information about some dummy endpoints to help with integration

+If you've got any questions in regards to integration that aren.'t covered on this site; please contact <a href="mailto:support@oxipay.com.au">support@oxipay.com.au</a>.